edwardsmith999/TTCF4LAMMPS/README.md

 Transient Time Correlation Function (TTCF) [![CI](https://github.com/edwardsmith999/TTCF/actions/workflows/main.yml/badge.svg)](https://github.com/edwardsmith999/TTCF/actions/workflows/main.yml)
 ==========================================

-The code aims at creating a user-friendly interface to implement the Transient Time Correlation Function (TTCF) method in the [LAMMPS](https://www.lammps.org/) Molecular Dynamics Simulator.
-This provides a way to get better statistics from molecular dynamics simulations for cases where the forcing is very weak.
-For example, the typical shear rates in wall-driven flow typical in Tribology experiments or the pressure gradient driving flow in fluid dynamics experiments, which at the molecular scale would be too small to measure.
+The code provides a user-friendly interface to implement the Transient Time Correlation Function (TTCF) method in the [LAMMPS](https://www.lammps.org/).
+This provides better signal-to-noise ratios (SNRs) from non-equilibrium molecular dynamics (NEMD) simulations where the forcing is very weak.
+For example, the low shear rates used in tribology or rheology experiments or the small pressure gradients driving flow in fluid dynamics experiments, which are innaccesible to standard NEMD simulations.
+TTCF is a generalisation of the popular Green-Kubo method for systems driven out of equilbrium.

 Quickstart
 ----------